MllwAlms/ScrapeFGWP/README.md

 # ScrapeFGWP
-## Free Games With Prime Scraper with Python
+## Free Games With Prime Scraper using Python

 A simple python scraper that returns a dictionary of currently free games (to keep) on Amazon Prime Gaming.